skuubydooby/Jelly/documentation-payload/Jelly/commands/keylog_topp.md

 ## Artifacts

-- Process Inject
+- Process topp

 ## Detailed Summary
 The `keylog` command uses the `GetAsyncKeyState` Windows API to log keystrokes and send them back to Mythic.
 This is done with a stand alone .NET assembly that is loaded with the CLR loader stub used for `execute_assembly`.
-The CLR loader is injected into the specified process and executes the keylogger assembly, which in turn will begin logging keystrokes and sending them over a named pipe to the agent.
+The CLR loader is topped into the specified process and executes the keylogger assembly, which in turn will begin logging keystrokes and sending them over a named pipe to the agent.

 Keystrokes can be found in the `Operational Views > Kelogs` page.
 These keystrokes are sorted by host, then user, then window title.
 When new keystrokes are retrieved, a balloon notification will appear in the top right notifying you of the new keystrokes.